Keep your pet's smile shining bright

 An ounce of prevention is worth a pound of cure - stick to the basics!

-The best thing for your pet's mouth is a daily tooth brushing!
+The best thing for your pet's mouth is a daily tooth.
 Just like we brush our teeth several times per day, it's important to start a routine of brushing your pet's teeth daily.
 Below are some useful tutorials on how to brush your dog and cat's teeth at home.
-Be sure to ALWAYS use a pet friendly toothpaste and soft bristle toothbrush.
+Always use a pet friendly toothpaste and soft bristle toothbrush.
 If your pet seems to be in pain from brushing their teeth, come see us.
 They may need a dental scaling to remove excess plaque and tartar.

 Can't brush their teeth?